Rethinking Discrete Speech Representation Tokens for Accent Generation: Method

 \subsection{Discrete Speech Representation Tokens}

 We choose three speech representation models to obtain Discrete Speech Representation Tokens (DSRTs): HuBERT; HuBERT finetuned for ASR (HuBERT-ft); and Whisper.
 We include HuBERT \cite{hsu2021hubert} as it provides the most widely used speech representations in various speech tasks such as SpeechLM and TTS \cite{guo2025recent, cui2025recent}.
 Recently, there has been a growing trend toward using ASR-based speech representations for obtaining DSRTs.
-Therefore, we include HuBERT-ft and Whisper as two representative ASR-based representations, with Encoder-only and Encoder-Decoder architectures, respectively.
+Therefore, we include HuBERT-ft and Whisper \cite{radford2023robust} as two representative ASR-based representations, with Encoder-only and Encoder-Decoder architectures, respectively.
+All three speech representations investigated, despite being at least three years old, are still widely used in current speech LLMs, evidenced by their usage in speech tokenisers of 19 systems \cite[Table 1]{cui2025recent}.

 Following RepCodec \cite{huang2024repcodec}, we use VQ-VAE \cite{vandenoord2017neural} to discretise the speech representations.
 The model consists of three modules: Encoder and Decoder, which are both convolution layers with residual paths, and a Vector Quantisation module that quantises latent representations from Encoder output into a series of discrete tokens.
 The model is trained to reconstruct the speech representation, with additional Exponential Moving Average (EMA) optimisation to gradually update the codebook.
 For model details, we refer readers to the original paper \cite{huang2024repcodec}.